Effective Date: November 27, 2023

 Based on our current practices (and including our practices over the last 12 months), we collect the following categories of information about you:

-Biographical, Community, and Support-related Data: We may also collect various types of biographical, community, and support-related Personal Data from you via our help centre and community support forums.
-For example, if you register for an online community that we host, we may ask you to provide a username, photo and/or biographical information, such as your occupation, organisation name and areas of expertise.
+Biographical, Community, and Support Data.
+We may also collect various types of biographical, community, and support Personal Data from you via our help center and community support forums.
+For example, if you register for an online community that we host, we may ask you to provide a username, photo and/or biographical information, such as your occupation, organization name and areas of expertise.
 Additionally, you may provide Personal Data to us when you create user-generated content (for example, by posting in a forum), provide Okta with feedback, or when you participate in interactive features, trainings, online surveys, contests, promotions, sweepstakes, activities, or events.
-You may also be asked to provide contact information, a summary of the problem you are experiencing, and any other information that would be helpful in resolving a customer support request.
+Okta may receive Personal Data and Administrator Data in connection with an administrator's request for support for the Okta service.

-Job Applicant Data: You provide your contact and professional information, including your resume with educational and work background, when you apply for a job with Okta.
-You may also provide us with sensitive information, like your Social Security Number or other government identifier, racial or ethnic origin, or other such Personal Data in connection with your job application.
+Job Applicant Data.
+We collect contact and professional information, including your resume with educational and work background, that you provide when you apply for a job with Okta.
+We may also collect sensitive information, like your Social Security Number or other government identifier, criminal history information, racial or ethnic origin, or other such Personal Data that you provide in connection with your job application.

-Contract and Payment Data: We may receive contract details (like signatures) from you or your organisation and use third party payment processing services to collect payment and billing information, which may contain Personal Data such as billing name, billing address and payment card details, in connection with some of our products and services.
+Contract and Payment Data.
+We may receive contract details (like signatures) from you or your organization and use payment processing services to collect payment and billing information, which may contain Personal Data such as billing name, billing address and payment card details, in connection with some of our products and services.

-Audio, Electronic, or Visual Data: If you attend an Okta in-person or virtual event or agree to be recorded in a telephone or video meeting, we may record some or all of that event or meeting.
+Audio, Electronic, or Visual Data.
+If you attend an Okta in-person or virtual event or agree to be recorded in a telephone or video meeting, we may record some or all of that event or meeting.
 For events, we may document the event in various ways, such as by taking photos at the event, interviewing you at the event, or recording your participation in a live question-and-answer or other interactive session.
-We use this information for business and marketing purposes to better inform the public about Okta, its events, and provide testimonials about our products and services.
+We use this information for business and marketing purposes to better inform the public about Okta, its events, and provide testimonials about our products and services, to the extent permitted by applicable law.

-Depending on your jurisdiction, if we collect sensitive data from you, we will do so by providing you with additional notice or confirming your consent upon collection.
+Depending on your jurisdiction, if we collect sensitive data from you, we will do so by providing you with additional notice or confirming your consent upon collection, if required by applicable law.

 Personal Data We Collect From Other Sources

-- Business contact information (such as name, job title, business email, phone number, and address), social profile (such as LinkedIn or XING) including other details about your organisation for sales and marketing purposes, including to better inform you about Okta products and services;
+- Business contact information (such as name, job title, business email, phone number, and address), social profile (such as LinkedIn or XING) including other details about your organization for sales and marketing purposes, to better inform you about Okta products and services;

 - Third-party platform usernames and identifying information;